codebypatrickleung/azure-playground/README.md

     cd ..
     ./script/deploy.sh
     ```

+    The script will authenticate with Azure, build the Docker image for the application, push it to the Azure Container Registry (ACR), add permissions for the AKS cluster to access OpenAI, and deploy the application to the AKS cluster.
+It will also create a Kubernetes service of type LoadBalancer to expose the application to the internet.

 4. Access the application:

     Open your web browser and navigate to the URL of the AKS cluster.
 The external IP address of the AKS service is shown in the output of the deployment script.
 You can also find the URL in the Azure portal under the AKS service.
 The port is set to 5001 by default, so the URL will look like `http://<external-ip>:5001`.
 Have fun exploring the application!